rizqidjamaluddin/Gatekeeper/README.md

 And otherwise acts the same way.

-Protected resources should implement the GatekeeperProtectedResource interface.
+Protected resources should implement the `ProtectedResource` interface.
 This interface requires two methods: `getResourceName`, which should return a string for matching in permission policies, and `checkOwnership(GatekeeperUser $user)`, which should return true if $user has ownership upon this resource.
 This way, a resource can determine for itself if the given user "owns" itself, so you can have a single resource with multiple owners.

 ## Configuring Permission Policies